BioDynaMo/biodynamo/doc/user_guide/substance_initializers.md

 ### 1. List the substance(s)

-We start the code of by listing the s we will use in our simulation in an enum data structure.
+We start the code off by listing the substances we will use in our simulation in an enum data structure.
 In this example we just create one substance.

 ```cpp